pghund/FermionicStellarStructure/README.md

 Since my generalization of the Hachisu code has not worked, I have tried to solve for the densities using a simple gradient descent method.
 There is a file in my BosonicStars repository in which I explain how I have applied graident descent to that system; the application to this system is essentially the same.
 Unfortunately I cannot get this to converge either.

+The 2 species Williams file is a working generalization of the P.S.
+Williams one species code.
+Unfortunately, it currently only works for very small rotations, so that the oblateness of the star is not visible to the naked eye (it can be seen in the numerical output).
+I hope to soon get it to where I can have higher rotation speeds, with the hope that I can look for bifurcation diagrams as found in papers such as Hachisu's.